 We employ over 2000 staff across Cheshire and Merseyside, including community and specialist nurses, therapists, health visitors, school nurses, IT and business intelligence specialists, HR advisors and safeguarding experts.

-Our services across Wirral include community nursing, sexual health, community cardiology, walk-in centres, speech and language, teletriage, community dental, social care and end of life care.
+Our services across Wirral include community nursing, sexual health, community cardiology, walk-in centres, speech and language, teletriage, community dental and end of life care.
 In Cheshire East we deliver the 0-19 Health and Wellbeing Service which includes health visiting, infant feeding and school nurses.
 In Knowsley we deliver our 0-25 Health and Wellbeing Service, which includes Health Visiting, Infant Feeding, School Nursing and the Enhancing Families Programme.
 In St Helens is our 0-19+ Health and Wellbeing Service for local children, young people and families across St Helens.

 Whether you’re about to graduate or complete your training, thinking about returning to practice or you are looking for a change, come and talk to us about the jobs we have on offer.